Coping with Grief and Loss

 Coping with Loss - Tips for seniors on dealing with grief and loss.
 (AARP)

-Complicated Grief - Learn the difference between the normal grief reaction and compliated grief.
+Complicated Grief - Learn the difference between the normal grief reaction and complicated grief.
 Includes information about symptoms, risk factors, and treatment (Mayo Clinic)

 Grief after suicide

-Grief after Suicide - Understanding your emotions, as well as suicide in gengeral, may ease your grieving after suicide.
+Grief after Suicide - Understanding your emotions, as well as suicide in general, may ease your grieving after suicide.
 (Buddha Dharma Education Association)